AbnormalPoof/FunkerSelector/docs/archive/JSON Format Proposal.md

-# This is the original proposal I wrote when developing the JSON system.
-I left it here in the mod for fun.
-This has some stuff that was never implemented.

 ## Proposal: New JSON format.

 One of the things in the TODO is to replace charSelectList.txt with a fresh JSON format system.